RoboJackets/software-training-old/projects/week_4/Instructions.md

  - Opening this file in any other markdown viewer you prefer -->

-# Week 3 Project: Particle Filter Localization
+# Week 4 Project: Optimization

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->